richardlam4391/Data_Analysis_And_Visualization_Foundations/README.md

 **Program Duration:** 1 months

-For more information about this program, visit [Data Analysis and Visualization Foundations](https://www.coursera.org/specializations/data-analysis-visualization-foundations).
+For more information about this program, visit [Data Analysis and Visualization Foundations on Coursera](https://www.coursera.org/specializations/data-analysis-visualization-foundations).